Vacuum bosonic currents induced by a compactified cosmic string in dS background: Introduction

-The presence of a nontrivial topology or geometry of the spacetime or even a background gauge field may affect the vacuum in quantum field theory considerably.
-This means that many consequent physical observables can provide important information about the structure of the physical system under investigation.
-Among the important ones is the vacuum expectation value (VEV) of the current density for the charged fields.
-In the present paper, we study the vacuum bosonic current induced by a magnetic flux running along an idealized cosmic string in an expanding Universe, represented by dS spacetime.
+It is well known that the vacuum in quantum field theory depends crucially on the presence of a background gauge field, and also on the topology and geometry of the spacetime where the theory is being defined.
+As a consequence, many physical observables may provide relevant informations about the structure of the physical system under investigation.
+An important characteristic associated with charged fields is the vacuum expectation value (VEV) of the current density.
+Although the corresponding operator is local, because of the global nature of the quantum vacuum, this expectation value carries relevant informations about both the geometry and topology of the background spacetime.
+Moreover, this VEV acts as the source in the semiclassical Maxwell equations and therefore plays an important role in modeling a self-consistent dynamics involving the electromagnetic field.
+In the present paper we investigate the vacuum bosonic current induced by a magnetic flux running along an idealized cosmic string in an expanding Universe, represented by dS spacetime.
 As we shall see, besides the natural dependence on the distance to the string, there appears an additional explicit time dependence on the current, reflecting the expansive character of the dS background.
-In addition, we assume that the coordinate along the string is compactified to a circle.
+In addition we also admit that the coordinate along the string is compactified to a circle.
 As one knows, the compact spatial dimensions are an inherent feature of most high-energy theories of fundamental physics, including supergravity and superstring theories.
 In this way, we are investigating induced bosonic current in a dS space as general as possible.
 Obviously, when the size of the compact dimension tends to infinity we recover the results without compactification.